 In the example described above, let’s consider a hand in which you receive the A K 9.
 You’ve placed the $5 ante and then the $5 raise after looking at your cards.
 The dealer turns up the K Q 5, and your ace high beats their king high.
 In this case, the dealer has qualified, you have won, and the payout will be $5 on both the ante and the raise bets for a $10 total win.

 Pair Plus Payouts

 When you have the Pair Plus bet in play, you can earn payouts on your hand even when it happens to lose against the dealer.
-In essence, you’re simply betting that your three cards will form one pair or better, and when they do, you’ll receive a payout which escalates based on the exact strength of your holding.
-You’ll find a few slightly different versions depending on which online casino you’ve chose, but the standard payouts for the Pair Plus side bet are listed below in descending order of strength:
+In essence, you’re simply betting that your three cards will form one pair or better, and when they do, you’ll receive a payout that escalates based on the exact strength of your holding.
+You’ll find a few slightly different versions depending on which online casino you’ve chosen, but the standard payouts for the Pair Plus side bet are listed below in descending order of strength:

 |Straight Flush||40 : 1|

 |One Pair||1 : 1|

 As an example, let’s consider a hand in which you receive the 9 9 9 as your three-card hand while the dealer shows down the lowly 7 3 2.
 With the $5 ante bet in place, along with a $5 raise bet and a $1 on the Pair Plus, here’s how to calculate your winnings.
 First, you’ve earned $5 at even money on your ante bet, but the $5 raise bet will be returned as a push because the dealer’s seven high doesn’t qualify.
 Then, because you have $1 wagered on the Pair Plus, your three of a kind would return a payout of 30 to 1, or $30.